MetPX/sarracenia/doc/design/plan.rst

    do speedos (see monitoring.txt)
    *nope*

-   figure out whether we need a dd_log, or if dd_subscribe is enough.
+   figure out whether we need a sr_log, or if sr_subscribe is enough.
-   *yes, we need dd_log, there is one, but it isn´t quite right yet*
+   *yes, we need sr_log, there is one, but it isn´t quite right yet*

    testing, testing, testing...